Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 Yes I know... but no, I have not!

 For sure, `tc` is one of the most, if not **the most**, undocumented, complicated and unfriendly system command in Linux.

-By the way, do you know that for matching a simple port range in `tc`, for example ports 1025 - 65535 you have to match these:
+For example, do you know that for matching a simple port range in `tc`, e.g. all the high ports 1025 - 65535 you have to match these:

 ```
 1025/0xffff